isomerpages/moe-temasekpri/_about-us/School Services/School Bus Service.md

 description: ""
 third_nav_title: School Services
 ---
-##### CALL FOR PROPROSAL FOR APPOINTMENT OF SCHOOL BUS OPERATOR TO PROVIDE SCHOOL BUS SERVICES
+##### CALL FOR PROPOSAL FOR APPOINTMENT OF SCHOOL BUS OPERATOR TO PROVIDE SCHOOL BUS SERVICES
 To apply, please refer to the Service Requirements and the Application Procedure below.

 <b>Service Requirements</b><br>